He4eT/simple-spaceapi/README.md

 By default, the server will be available at `http://0.0.0.0:1337/`.<br>
 The database and uploaded user files are stored in the `./data` directory.

-You can change this behavior by editing `docker-compose.yml` if needed.
+You can change this behavior by editing the `.env` file or the `docker-compose.yml` file, if needed.

 **Note**: Environment variables defined in `docker-compose.yml` will **override** those in the `.env` file.